starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - There is currently no known workaround other than switching cards.
 We recommend AMD.

 #### Popup saying your Nvidia graphics driver is out of date
-- Ignore or Disable DXVK NVAPI in Lutris.
+- Ignore or Disable DXVK NVAPI
   - Right click the game -> Configure -> Runner options -> Enable DXVK-NVAPI/DLSS (set to off)

 #### Game fails to start after clicking Launch Game on laptops with Nvidia GPU + intel graphics